jsdom/jsdom/README.md

 # jsdom

-A JavaScript implementation of the W3C DOM.
+A JavaScript implementation of the WHATWG DOM and HTML standards.

 ## Install